-Key Spots on the Zoo to Balmoral Beach walk.
+Key Spots on the Taronga Zoo to Balmoral Beach walk.

-This 6km long track will take you about 2 hours if you do it at an average pace.
-You can also choose to finish the walk at the 4km point at Chowder Bay and backtrack to the wharf to return home or jump on a bus near Georges Head back to civilisation.
+This 6km long track which starts just below the zoo wharf will take you about 2 hours to complete if you do it at an average pace.
+You can also choose to finish the walk at the 4km point at Chowder Bay and backtrack to the wharf for the trip home.
+Alternatively, jump on a bus near Georges Head or Balmoral to make your way back to civilisation.

 Athol Bay Beach and Athol Hall